JoogSec/ptf_modules/README.md

-# ptf
+# ptf The Penetration Testers Framework

-Here I add my custom modules for the The Penetration Testers Framework
+This Framework help you to organize your Penetest Tool.
+Its a real nice tool and easy to use.
+Here tou can